Justin Timberlake: Legacy

 Timberlake has been referred to as the "President of Pop" and "Prince of Pop" by contemporary journalists.
 In a 2016 article of The Hollywood Reporter, editor Scott Feinberg stated Timberlake is "widely regarded as one of the greatest all-around entertainers in the history of show business".

-In 2003, Rolling Stone named him the biggest pop star of the year and featured him on the magazine's cover, commenting that he "attained the one thing most pop stars don't, and the one thing he wanted more than anything else: credibility".
+In 2003, Rolling Stone named him the biggest pop star of the year and featured him on the magazine's cover, declaring he was "The New King of Pop".
 For Entertainment Weekly his second studio album, FutureSex/LoveSounds, "redefined pop's cutting edge"; for Vibe it "pushed boundaries more forcefully" than works by his male contemporaries.
 Fuse TV's editor Jason Lipshutz stated it "changed the game.
 [The album] was steely and sweaty, a universal dance opus that made room for intimacy.
 It had the best first half of any pop album in 25 years.
 You have to go back to 1979 for Off the Wall, to find a pop album with a first half that matches up."
 He was ranked 66th on the VH1 100 Greatest Artists of All-Time.
 Timberlake appeared for the first time on the Time 100 list of most influential people by Time in 2007.
 In 2013, he made his second appearance on the 100 list, with Stevie Wonder writing "Justin has accomplished a lot at a young age, taking advantage of all the possibilities, and yet he's found time to give of himself too—he gets and gives back.
 He has a spirit.
 He does God's work through using the most of his talent."Justifieds single "Cry Me a River" was ranked at number 20 on Rolling Stone's 100 Best Songs of the 2000s, and one of their 500 greatest songs of all time.
-Marilyn Manson further cited it as one of the main songs that influenced him.
 Billboard editor Jason Lipshutz named the song's music video "one of the more brilliant musical moments in pop music since the dawn of the century".
 His second album FutureSex/LoveSounds was placed at 46 on Rolling Stone's 100 Best Albums of the 2000s, the ninth best album of the decade for Entertainment Weekly, and the greatest of the decade for Vibe.
 The lead single, "SexyBack", helped introduce EDM sounds to top 40 radio, as it brought together variations of electronic dance music with Timberlake's R&B tone.
 Aside from earning critical acclaim for its parent album, Sia Michel of The New York Times noted that he was responsible for popularizing in 2006 the catchphrase "I'm bringing sexy back".